 Record keeping control is an essential element to both the academic enterprise as well as the business of vocational rehabilitation.
 We have developed policies to control the accuracy, completeness and security of our client/student records.
-These records are kept in a file room under lock-and-key.
+Paper records are kept in a file room under lock-and-key.
 Only select personnel are permitted to access records, and they are signed in and out.
+Records for students who enrolled on or after July 1, 2023, are stored electronically in Anthology Campus Nexus Student, our student information system.